AG7GN/nexus-audio/README.md

 The Nexus DR-X image has always used PulseAudio to support simultaneous use of left and right radios with a single Fe-Pi audio board.
 Now that the OS *also* uses PulseAudio, some changes to the default PulseAudio configuration were needed to make things operate as they were before.

 As of early December 2020, by default PulseAudio is configured to automatically detect sound devices attached to the Pi.
 This works fine for the built in analog (the TRS or headphone jack built in to the Pi) and digital (audio output from the HDMI ports on the Pi).
-However, PulseAudio fails epically when it comes to setting up the Fe-Pi audio board correctly.
+However, PulseAudio fails spectacularly when it comes to setting up the Fe-Pi audio board.

-To rectify this, I sought to find a solution that minimally affects the default PulseAudio configuration yet provides all the functionality we need to use the Fe-Pi audio card for ham radio applications.
+To rectify this, I finally arrived a solution that minimally affects the default PulseAudio configuration yet provides all the functionality we need to use the Fe-Pi audio card for ham radio applications.

 ## PulseAudio Modifications to Support Fe-Pi

-Three modifications are needed for PulseAudio to support the Fe-Pi.
+Three modifications are needed for PulseAudio to support the Fe-Pi and retain it's normal PulseAudio operation.

 ### 1. Tell PulseAudio to ignore the Fe-Pi when it's autodetecting audio interfaces